jonataslaw/getx/README.md

 var name = 'Jonatas Borges'.obs;
 ```

-And in the UI, when you want to show that value and update the screen whenever tha values changes, simply do this:
+And in the UI, when you want to show that value and update the screen whenever the values changes, simply do this:

 ```dart
 Obx(() => Text("${controller.name}"));